 We rehearse for just two hours each week.
 However, everyone benefits when members attend regularly and sometimes a little bit of practice at home between rehearsals will really boost your confidence.
 In the lead up to concerts, some of the parts organise for an extra practice at someone's home - these are voluntary, not mandatory, but are really helpful before a performance.
 We also have audio files available to play on your computer to help learn your part.

 How much does it cost?We have annual membership fees, paid in quarterly installments in line with school terms.

-We are very lucky to have an experienced and university-trained musical director (Andrea Scott) and a brilliant accompanist (Tom Misson) that make rehearsals fun and effective in learning new songs.
+We are very lucky to have an experienced and university-trained musical director (Matthew Ives) and a brilliant accompanist (Tom Misson) who make rehearsals fun and effective in learning new songs.
 We also purchase all our sheet music and have our own choir risers for concerts, and as a registered company, we are covered by equipment and public liability insurances.
 So, yes we do have expenses.
 Members of the choir pay a membership fee to help cover these expenses.

 Our annual membership is $320 (full membership), or $280 for concession, which we accept in quarterly installments of $80/$70 respectively.
 This equates to less than $4 per hour for quality tuition, choral comraderie and a cuppa at half time.